 The nutritional and health benefits of hemp seeds and hemp protein powders are phenomenal and make an excellent superfood addition to one’s diet.
 Organic hemp protein powder is also a great addition to smoothies to add a hearty boost and rich taste.

 Hemp seeds by themselves are a high protein food, at about 33% (1), and then when this protein is isolated, an extremely nutritious and delicious protein powder is formed.
 Some have complained that hemp protein powder gives a somewhat gritty texture to a smoothie, however, I have not found this to be the case.
-While not as smooth as Sun Warrior Protein Powder for instance, the texture is still pleasant and smooth.

 Another thing I like about hemp protein powders are that they are highly digestible.
 While everyone is unique and may not experience the same results as I have, the research I have done suggests that, in general, people feel that this plant source protein powder is well received by the body.
 I doubt this could be said for many of the protein powders on the market because they are often extracted with harsh chemical solvents such as hexane (a petroleum solvent similar to gasoline) (2)(3) and perhaps made with genetically modified ingredients such as the case with non-organic soy protein powders (4).